Bushes rustled in the forest clearing below. Out of the forest shadows appeared a short man with small ivory bullhorns and long curly brown hair.

 Kray ran to engage the rock beast.
 He moved fast and with agility, dodging raining blows from the golem-like creature.
 Kray managed to rake is claws against the golem chest leaving three large cuts.
 But then the golem swung its arm attempting to hit Kray in the stomach.

 Before he was touched, Kray had caught Golem’s arm with his forepaws.
-Then in mid-air, Kray proceeded to lift up and throw the beast at the rockpile in the middle of the clearing, shattering half of the Golem’s body into pieces.
+Then in mid-air, Kray proceeded to lift and throw the beast at the rockpile in the middle of the clearing, shattering half of the Golem’s body into pieces.

 As Kray turned back into his humanoid form, a smaller Golem prepared to launch another flaming ball of rock toward them.
 Raven sprinted toward the Golem with an even stride.